 - Check the hydraulic oil level weekly, or after any leakage.
-See Page 4-6 for proper hydraulic oil.
-Check oil level with the undercarriage cylinders extended and all other hydraulic cylinders in the retracted position and with the engine stopped, See Hydraulic Engine Maintenance Schedule (OPTION) on Page 4-9. - 2.
+See Table 4-1 for proper hydraulic oil.
+Check oil level with the undercarriage cylinders extended and all other hydraulic cylinders in the retracted position and with the engine stopped. - 2.
 Check hoses weekly for cracks or leaks.
 If a valve or line leaks, it should be replaced immediately. - 3.
 Check the engine oil each time before using.
 Oil level should be maintained between the "L" and "F" marks on the oil dip stick.
 For further maintenance procedures and proper lubrication specifications, please refer to the engine owner's manual that was supplied with the hydraulic engine package. - 4.
-Replace hydraulic filter with new filter. - 5.
+Replace hydraulic filter with new filter (See Table 4-2.) - 5.
 Use the fuel recommended for the engine package installed on your semitrailer.